microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgPrivilegedAccessRoleSetting.md

 		}
 	)
 }
-Update-MgPrivilegedAccessRoleSetting -PrivilegedAccessId $privilegedAccessId -GovernanceRoleSettingId $governanceRoleSettingId -BodyParameter $params
+Update-MgBetaPrivilegedAccessRoleSetting -PrivilegedAccessId $privilegedAccessId -GovernanceRoleSettingId $governanceRoleSettingId -BodyParameter $params
 ```

-This example shows how to use the Update-MgPrivilegedAccessRoleSetting Cmdlet.
+This example shows how to use the Update-MgBetaPrivilegedAccessRoleSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS